Finite-index accessibility of groups: Introduction

 \begin{theorem} Let $G$ be an almost finitely presented group.
 Then there is an integer $n(G)$ such that the following holds: if $T$ is a reduced locally finite $G$--tree with finitely generated stabilizers, then $T/G$ has at most $n(G)$ vertices and edges. \end{theorem}

 Note that in any locally finite $G$--tree, all vertex and edge stabilizers are commensurable.
 Hence either they are all finitely generated, or none of them are.

 \begin{remark} The assumption of finitely generated stabilizers cannot be dropped.
-At the end of the paper we give examples of finite-index splittings of the free group $F_2$ of arbitrarily large complexity.
-The vertex and edge groups are all free of infinite rank. \end{remark}
+At the end of the paper we give examples of finite-index splittings of the free group $F_2$, of arbitrarily large complexity, with all vertex and edge groups free of infinite rank. \end{remark}

 Our main technical result leading to Theorem \ref{mainthm} is a statement about deformation spaces of locally finite trees.
 Let $X$ and $Y$ be cocompact $G$--trees.
 We say that $X$ \emph{dominates} $Y$ if there is a simplicial $G$--map $X \to Y$ (after possibly subdividing $X$).
 This occurs if and only if every elliptic subgroup for $X$ is elliptic for $Y$.
 The trees are in the same \emph{deformation space} if they dominate each other, or equivalently, have the same elliptic subgroups.
 There is then an induced partial ordering of domination of deformation spaces.
 The next result says that deformation spaces of non-trivial locally finite trees (with finitely generated stabilizers) are maximal in this partial ordering.